Overview

 Software components

-• squid is configured as both forward and reverse proxy.
+• Squid is configured as both forward and reverse proxy.
 This is the only service that is directly reachable from the public network interface (the others listen only on a docker virtual network).
 Docker forwards the host’s port 80 to squid, which then forwards each request to one of the three other services depending on the URL path.

-• ingrid is a web application for browsing, analyzing, and visualizing climate data in a browser.
+• Ingrid is a web application for browsing, analyzing, and visualizing climate data in a browser.

 • PostgreSQL is used by ingrid to store relational data.
 It is used with the PostGIS plugin to store GIS shapes, particularly boundaries of administrative regions (countries, states, cities, etc.) and bodies of water.

-• Apache httpd serves web applications called maprooms.
+• Apache httpd serves web applications called classic maprooms.
 Whereas ingrid is a general-purpose tool that lets the user perform arbitrary calculations, each maproom is tailored to a particular dataset and a particular application.
 Maprooms typically embed interactive maps that are generated by ingrid.

 User groups